Extending Discrete Geometric Singular Perturbation Theory to Non-Hyperbolic Points: DGSPT and formal embeddings for the slow dynamics

 Interestingly, the reduced map \eqref{eq:reduced_map} coincides with the Euler discretization of the ODE problem

 with step-size $h=\eps$ or, equivalently,

-with step-size $h = 1$ and slow time-scale $\tau = \eps t$.
-The ODE \eqref{eq:reduced_vf} defines the so-called \textit{reduced problem} in continuous-time GSPT, see e.g.~\cite[def.~3.8]{Wechselberger2019}, which may be viewed as the direct counterpart to the reduced map in DGSPT.
-Because of this, a number of important dynamical questions about the reduced map \eqref{eq:reduced_map} can be reformulated as questions about the reduced vector field \eqref{eq:reduced_vf}.
+Because of this close relationship between the slow map \eqref{eq:slow_map} and the reduced vector field $\Pi^{S_{\textup{nh}}}_{\mathcal N} G(z,0)$, a number of important dynamical questions about the reduced map \eqref{eq:reduced_map} can be reformulated as questions about the reduced vector field \eqref{eq:reduced_vf}.
 We illustrate the point with the following simple result.

-\begin{proposition} The reduced map \eqref{eq:reduced_map} has a fixed point at $z = z_0$ if and only if the reduced vector field \eqref{eq:reduced_vf} has an equilibrium at $z = z_0$.
-The multipliers of the linearised reduced map satisfy the hyperbolicity condition $||\mu_i| - 1| > c > 0$ for an arbitrarily small but fixed constant $c$ if and only if the $z_0$ is a hyperbolic equilibrium of the reduced vector field \eqref{eq:reduced_vf}. \end{proposition}
+\begin{proposition} There exists an $\eps_0 > 0$ such that for all $\eps \in (0,\eps_0)$, the reduced map \eqref{eq:reduced_map} has a fixed point at $z = z_0$ if and only if the reduced vector field \eqref{eq:reduced_vf} has an equilibrium at $z = z_0$.
+The multipliers of the linearised reduced map satisfy the hyperbolicity condition $||\mu_i| - 1| > c > 0$ for an arbitrarily small but fixed constant $c$ if and only if $z_0$ is a hyperbolic equilibrium of the reduced vector field \eqref{eq:reduced_vf}. \end{proposition}

 \begin{proof} Since

 the reduced map \eqref{eq:reduced_map} has a fixed point at $z = z_0$ if and only if the reduced vector field has an equilibrium at $z = z_0$.
 The multipliers of the reduced map at $z = z_0$ are given by $\mu_j = 1 + \eps \lambda_j$, where $j = 1, \ldots, n$ and $\lambda_j$ are the eigenvalues of the matrix $\D (\Pi_{\mathcal N}^{S_{\textrm{nh}}}G(z,0))(z_0)$.
 The hyperbolicity statement follows from the fact that